Designing-Hope/designing-hope.github.io/index.md

 ### Additional Formats

 This book seeks to be responsible by minimizing environmental impact and accessible by offering content in various formats.
-To read offline, download the <a href="/downloads/designinghope-ebook.zip">ebook</a>.
+To read offline, download the <a href="/downloads/designinghope-ebook.zip" class="resource-link">ebook</a>.
 There’s only a handful of printed copies of _Designing Hope_ circulating in communites, and that’s on purpose.
 This book was created to be shared.
-If you'd like a printed copy for your community, <a href="https://forms.gle/MLsNfY6AZ4gTZ9QK7">reach out</a> and we will make it happen.
+If you'd like a printed copy for your community, <a href="https://forms.gle/MLsNfY6AZ4gTZ9QK7" class="resource-link">reach out</a> and we will make it happen.

 </div>